Pakistan Television Corporation: First-ever broadcast and private ownership

-Although it was originally supposed to go on air on 1 September 1964, the first-ever news broadcast was done on 26 November 1964 after an introduction by Syed Wajid Ali which was beamed as a black and white transmission by the PTV.
-The first programme, formatted by Thomson Television International, telecast amateur programmes with foreign films; the television division in the Punjab Province was established with the help of United Nations Educational, Scientific and Cultural Organization (UNESCO), the Colombo Plan, and the Government of Japan.
-Aslam Azhar (1932–29 December 2015) was appointed the first managing director of the Pakistan Television in charge of all the staffing requirements at the first PTV Lahore, Center.
-This first managing director and executive Aslam Azhar is widely considered to be the "father of Pakistan Television".
-Private industries commercials were permitted with no fee; initially all the commercials of industrial conglomerates were tax-free with no additional charges.
+Although it was originally supposed to go on air on 1 September 1964 the first-ever TV broadcast was done on 26 November 1964 after an introduction by Syed Wajid Ali, which was beamed as a black and white transmission by the PTV.
+The first programme, formatted by Thomson Television International, telecasted amateur programmes with foreign films; the television division in the Punjab Province was established with the help of the United Nations Educational, Scientific and Cultural Organization (UNESCO), the Colombo Plan, and the Government of Japan.
+Aslam Azhar (1932–29 December 2015) was appointed the first managing director of the Pakistan Television in charge of all the staffing requirements at the first PTV Lahore, Centre.
+This first managing director and executive, Aslam Azhar is widely considered to be the "father of Pakistan Television".
+Private industry commercials were permitted with no fee; initially all the commercials of industrial conglomerates were tax-free with no additional charges.

-The PTV remained under the private sector management with more than half of the shares were sold to Ministry of Information and Broadcasting in a fear that all shares would fall into the hands of government in the name of greater interest of the country.
+The PTV remained under the private sector management, with more than half of the shares sold to Ministry of Information and Broadcasting in a fear that all shares would fall into the hands of the government in the name of the greater interest of the country.

-The project began with a tent on the back lot of Pakistan Broadcasting Corporation by Ubaidur Rahman where a transmission tower and a studio were constructed by his team.
-On 26 November 1964, President Ayub Khan inaugurated the first official television station commencing transmission broadcasts from Lahore, followed by Dacca on 25 December 1964 (then the capital of East Pakistan; renamed to Bangladesh Television in 1971), a third centre was established in Rawalpindi and Islamabad in 1965 and the fourth in Karachi in 1966.
+The project began with a tent on the back lot of Pakistan Broadcasting Corporation by Ubaidur Rahman, where a transmission tower and a studio were constructed by his team.
+On 26 November 1964, President Ayub Khan inaugurated the first official television station commencing transmission broadcasts from Lahore, followed by Dacca on 25 December 1964 (then the capital of East Pakistan; renamed Bangladesh Television in 1971), a third centre was established in Rawalpindi and Islamabad in 1965 and the fourth in Karachi in 1966.
 On 29 May 1967, a private company was established as Pakistan Television Corporation under the Company Act, 1913, whereas the private sector remained charged with broadcasting on the television.
-At that time, all studio programmes were telecasted live as no VTR recording machines were available, which were made available in 1968.
+At that time, all studio programmes were telecasted live, as no VTR recording machines were available, which were made available in 1968.